 But what are these nuns looking for in their bags?

 Then, like all others, I went and threw my coin in the Fontana di Trevi.
 I did it last time in Rome and the time before that…

 This was my fourth trip to the Eternal city, hope the coin will help me return to Rome one day!
-Goodbye Rome and goodbye weekend!
+Goodbye Rome and goodbye this great weekend!

 More on Italy Travel

 Did you know that the beautiful travel destinations of Tuscany and Florence are just 1,5 hours from Rome by train?
 You can read about Tuscany in my other blog posts.